danb235/transcribe-live/README.md

 # Transcribe Live

 Transcribe is a Python command-line application that utilizes OpenAI's Whisper model to transcribe audio.
-It's capable of handling live audio from microphones as well as processing pre-recorded audio files in various formats.
+It can handle live audio from microphones as well as process pre-recorded audio files in various formats.
 The application offers a range of Whisper model sizes to balance between accuracy and performance based on user needs.

 ## Features

-- Live audio transcription from microphone.
+- Live audio transcription from microphone or system audio.
 - Transcription of pre-recorded audio files.
 - Support for multiple audio formats (mp3, m4a, wav, etc.).
 - Selection of Whisper model sizes (tiny, base, small, medium, large) for varied accuracy.
-- Adjustable audio source and device selection.
+- Interactive prompts to guide users through the configuration when arguments are not provided.

 ## Installation